Youngpur: Structure

-Leadership

-Tariq jutt ghoripal ,Maqbool bhatti and Shaheryar Javed Bhatti is the incumbent ceremonial head of Youngpur and also, the most prominent landlord.

 Details

 Youngpur has 90 murabas of cultivated land that is equal to 2250 acre.
-Though the locals have brought a lot of lands in the neighbouring villages.
+Though the locals have brought a lot of lands in the neighboring villages.
 Even though the main source of income is agriculture either directly or indirectly.
 A large amount of work force is utilized by the Workshops and different kind of the shops, it is one of the only self-sufficient villages in the area.
 There are also a large amount of shops on the Faisalabad Road whose number only the cities or major towns can match.